Mutrux Firm Injury Lawyers

 If the person bitten was partially to blame for the incident, the statute specifies that the contributory responsibility would not prevent recovery of damages.
 However, the amount received would be “reduced by the same percentage that the damaged party’s fault contributed to the incident.”

-In addition, victims may be able to receive compensation for non-economic factors such as pain and suffering, emotional distress, and diminished quality of life.
-A St. Louis County dog bite lawyer could calculate an appropriate value for these consequences based on prior case law.
+Beyond financial losses, victims may seek compensation for pain and suffering, emotional distress, and diminished quality of life.
+A St. Louis County dog bite lawyer can assess these damages, using prior case law to determine a fair compensation amount.

 Missouri Revised Statute §273.036 explains the specifics of a lawsuit involving a dog bite.
 The owner of the dog is always held responsible for the damages to the victim, whether that be physical or mental.
 However, this value is subtracted from the total value if they were partially liable for the attack.